pbean/okta-migration/README.md

 ### Policies

 The `policies` module migrates multiple types of policies: **Sign-On**, **Password**, and **MFA**.
 To ensure migrated policies are easily identifiable and to prevent overwriting existing policies, the name of each migrated policy is automatically prefixed with `oktapreview-`.
+All policies are created with an **INACTIVE** status.
+This is a safety measure, as policy assignments to groups cannot be migrated.
+You will need to manually assign the migrated policies to the correct groups in your production tenant and then activate them.

 **To use this module:**
 1. Uncomment the `module "policies"` block in `main.tf`.